DanteLore/dantelore/content/posts/shape-files-and-sql-server.md

 Obviously you can make the SQL in that command as complex as you like.

-Polygons here are from [this site](http://www.diva-gis.org/gdata) which allows you to download various polygon datasets for various countries.
+Polygons here are from <a href="http://www.diva-gis.org/gdata">this site</a> which allows you to download various polygon datasets for various countries.